The Penn Sociology Major Program

 IMPORTANT NOTES:

-*Sociology at Penn is now designated as a STEM degree.
+*Sociology at Penn is designated as a STEM degree.
 International students who major in Sociology are eligible for an additional 24 months of Optional Practical Training (OPT).
 For more information on this, please visit the following link: https://global.upenn.edu/isss/opt-stem

-*It is suggested, but not necessary, that students take Introduction to Sociology (SOCI 1000) as early as possible in their Penn careers if they are considering Sociology.
-Sociology majors should consider taking Introduction to Sociological Research (SOCI 2000) before taking the advanced research methods course in order to put the concepts learned in the advanced methods course into proper context.
-In general, Penn Sociology majors should attempt to complete the 5 CORE REQUIREMENT courses as soon as possible due to the high demand of some of the courses, and the fact that some of the courses are not offered every semester.
+*In general, Penn Sociology majors should attempt to complete the 5 CORE REQUIREMENT courses as soon as possible due to the high demand of some of the courses, and the fact that some of the courses are not offered every semester.

-*Students who want to graduate with honors can choose to participate in the Honors Thesis program.
+*Students who want to graduate with honors can choose to participate in the Thesis program.
 For more information, please click here: https://sociology.sas.upenn.edu/undergraduate-honors-program.

 *The Sociology department will accept up to 2 non-methods study abroad courses (that are given SOCI equivalency through XCAT) toward the major.